■ site map

-Nevertheless, small but growing segment of population doesn't need any proof: they are convinced that EMF exposure, such as that to the EMFs created by power lines, appliances, home wiring, and other sources, as well as stray currents originating from power lines and wiring, negatively affect their health and wellbeing.
+Nevertheless, a small but growing segment of population doesn't need any proof: they are convinced that EMF exposure, such as that to the EMFs created by power lines, appliances, home wiring, and other sources, as well as stray currents originating from power lines and wiring, negatively affect their health and wellbeing.

 The variety of symptoms related to this new form of environmental illness is known as electromagnetic hypersensitivity.
 Its actual mechanism is still unknown, but it is officially acknowledged as "real" by the World Health organization (WHO, International Workshop on EFM hypersensitivity, Prague, 2004).

 That the effect of weak non-ionizing radiation on biological tissue is real is also supported by most in-vitro (test tube) studies.
 At present, Sweden is unique in that it, in fact, recognizes the common-level EMF exposure as a